Native Title on Redlands Coast | Redland City Council

 The Queensland Government passed a Planning Act amendment in 2016 requiring planning to consider 'valuing, protecting and promoting Aboriginal and Torres Strait Islander knowledge, culture and tradition' in advancing the Planning Act 2016 (Qld).

-However, the continuing absence of any formal planning consideration, application, or accountability for constructing dwellings and clearing vegetation on State and Quandamooka land in high value conservation areas on North Stradbroke Island sets a precedent that poses future risks to the community and for the equitable application of legal jurisdiction.
+However, the continuing absence of any formal planning consideration, application, or accountability for constructing dwellings and clearing vegetation on State and Quandamooka land in high-value conservation areas on North Stradbroke Island sets a precedent that poses future risks to the community and for the equitable application of legal jurisdiction.

 Native title is often a bundle of rights asserting traditional customs and practices.

 While these rights may identify traditional fishing and hunting practices, using and managing vegetation or constructing temporary dwellings, Council is concerned about the social and community impacts, including for the Quandamooka people, living on land where unauthorised and unplanned homes have not been subject to any planning or approval.
-These concerns include the absence of infrastructure or service provision or the application of regulations protecting public health, safety and amenity, including fire risk for the Quandamooka people and surrounding community.
+These concerns include the absence of infrastructure or service provision or the application of regulations protecting public health, safety and amenity, including fire risk for the Quandamooka people and the surrounding community.

 Council has long sought clarity from the State government so that Aboriginal residents can live in certainty and with consideration for similar interests regarding land tenure security, insurance, loans, building and plumbing environmental safety, etc., as all other community members.